 This document includes security details including the medical records’ chain of custody, the date and time of shredding, location, witnesses, and most importantly a unique serialized transaction number to be used in compliance audits.

 Have Medical Records to Shred?

-Call us at (800) 747-3365 or fill out the form on the right for free quotes on fast, reliable, custom designed shredding services in your area.
+Give us a call at (800) 747-3365, fill out the form, or contact us directly using our live chat for free quotes on fast, reliable, and custom-designed shredding services in your area.